bcgov/intro-to-tidyhydat-and-tidyverse/email-to-participants.md

 *(This will be sent to registered particpants by email, but I'm also posting here as a convenient place to field any questions/issues.)*

-Hello,

-I'm excited to meet you all next week in "Data Science in the tidyverse"!

-The workshop starts Weds Jan 31st at 9am in Seaport H, but you may want to arrive a little before 9am to get set up.
-The TAs and I will be there to help you if you need it.

 **What should you bring?**

-A **laptop** that can access the internet (wifi will be available) and your **power cable**.

-You'll be using [RStudio Cloud](https://rstudio.cloud/), so on the day of the workshop (all going well), you shouldn't need anything else.

-However, as a backup (e.g. in case of wifi issues), **you should also have**:

-* R and RStudio installed locally,

-* the following packages:
-    ```
-    install.packages(c("tidyverse", "fivethirtyeight",
-      "gapminder", "rmarkdown"))
-    ```

-* and the materials as a .ZIP from https://github.com/cwickham/data-science-in-tidyverse/archive/master.zip

 **Is this class for me?**